-I give Preacher Curls the slight edge here because of the preacher curl bench’s ability to reinforce proper form and technique.
+I give Preacher Curls the slight edge here because of the Preacher Curl bench’s ability to reinforce proper form and technique.

 The most common mistake I see with curls of almost any kind is rocking and using momentum to curl the weight.
-Preacher Curls do a good job at eliminating this from the movement, making it slightly better for beginners.
+Preacher Curls do a good job of eliminating this from the movement, making it slightly better for beginners.

 I’ve just spent the last section of this article comparing which is better – Barbell Curls or Preacher Curls.
 However, the truth is, there is no reason you shouldn’t have both exercises in your strength training program.

 Both are excellent exercises for developing strong biceps and forearms.
 Incorporating both exercises into your training program can also add variety and keep your workouts from getting stale.

 So, my suggestion would be instead of trying to decide between the two exercises, figure out how you can utilize both Barbell Curls and Preacher Curls in your training plan.